-Each strategy is communicated to every member of HFMA and further details can be found on HFMA's website www.hfma.org.uk.
+The year to 30 June 2023 was the first year of the 2023-26 strategy.
+The strategy has been communicated to every member of HFMA and further details can be found on HFMA's website www.hfma.org.uk.
+Each year staff are involved in delivering and updating progress against the strategy.
 As usual the annual business plan for the year ahead was also agreed as were individual business plans for each branch.

-There is a Scheme of Delegation which states the level of authority required for decision making and expenditure.
-This Each line of income/project is monitored on a regular basis and each Manager has specific responsibility not only for the short-term management of the risk profile but also for the long-term prognosis of these individual income lines.
+There is a Scheme of Delegation which states the level of authority required for decision making and expenditure which is reviewed by the Trustees each year.
+Each activity undertaken by HFMA is monitored on a regular basis and each Manager has specific responsibility not only for the short-term management of the risk profile but also for the long-term prognosis of these individual income and cost lines.
 Physical risk is covered by specific systems for example in IT recovery and backup, emergency procedures and the provision of comprehensive insurance for assets and personnel.